rich1ebytes/color-picker/README.md

-A simple react project created with the help of Vite.
-It allows you to pick any color displaying with it's color code.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.